brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Contagion**

+I saw this in the theater when it first came out, but I haven’t seen it since then.
+This felt like a timely movie considering our current circumstances.
+I forgot Jude Law plays a weird crank reporter.

 **Jojo Rabbit**

 A deeply strange film about learning how to be a person and unlearn fanaticism.
 There were some pretty excellent cameos in this, and a very dark comedic beat.